St John's Cathedral, Napier: History

 The present-day building replaced an earlier cathedral that was destroyed by the 1931 Hawke's Bay earthquake.
 Begun in 1886, consecrated in December 1888, and largely complete by 1890, the original cathedral of St John was a brick construction designed by Christchurch architect Benjamin Mountfort.
 Two lives were lost in the cathedral as a result of the 1931 earthquake.
 Edith Barry was trapped beneath fallen beams, and was euthanized as flames from the post-earthquake conflagration approached the building.
 Kate Williams died the following day of injuries sustained in the quake.

 Following the total destruction of the first cathedral a temporary building was erected on the site, standing from 1931 until it was closed in 1960.

 The current building is widely regarded as a fine example of Art Deco architecture.
 The design was largely drawn up by Napier architect Kingwell Malcolm, of the firm Malcolm and Sweet, following the untimely death of the selected architect R. S. D. Harman.
 The stained glass windows were designed by Wellington artist Beverley Shore Bennett.

 Bishopric

 The Very Rev'd Dr Michael Godfrey, who was installed as Dean by Bishop David Rice in October 2013, was dismissed by Bishop Hedge in May 2016, following allegations that he had committed adultery twenty five years previously.
 Godfrey did not deny the allegations, but appealed the dismissal, and was reinstated by order of the national Anglican Appeals Tribunal.
 Bishop Hedge formally apologised to Dr Godfrey and his family but Godfrey elected not to return to the position.
 Godfrey went on to be Ministry Educator and an archdeacon in the Anglican Diocese of Dunedin.

-The Very Rev'd Di Woods was appointed Dean in May 2022, however she resigned in 2025. following the retirement of The Very Rev'd Ian Render.
+The Very Rev'd Di Woods was appointed Dean in May 2022, following the retirement of The Very Rev'd Ian Render..
+She stepped down in 2025 and was succeeded by The Very Rev'd Alister Hendery.